 A rhetorical analysis essay has its pitfalls.
 However, knowing and avoiding them can assist you in writing a coherent essay with a clear flow of ideas.
 Here are the most common mistakes you should avoid:

-- Vague structures and lack of proof: Saying “The author believes that B is right” doesn’t prove anything.
+- Vague structures and lack of proof: Saying the author believes that B is right does not prove anything.
 Be plausible and provide reasons.
-“The author believes that B is right because…” is a better structure.

 - Obvious and superficial ideas: The inability to dig deeper and find worthwhile ideas will make your paper mediocre.
-Spend more time learning the text and trying to find concepts that are hard to spot.
+Spend more time learning the text.

-- Weak explanation: If you analyze the author’s appeals, try to completely reveal why these are ethos, logos, or pathos.
-Provide clear examples and make sure they are accurate and valid.
+- Weak explanation: If you analyze the author appeals, try to completely reveal why these are ethos, logos, or pathos.
+Provide clear examples.

 - Speaking on your own: Although you write the essay, avoid including first-person pronouns.
 Your essay should be formal and neutral.